 Vienna is a somewhat small city located in the state of West Virginia.
 With a population of 10,576 people and four constituent neighborhoods, Vienna is the 13th largest community in West Virginia.

 Vienna real estate is some of the most expensive in West Virginia, although Vienna house values don't compare to the most expensive real estate in the U.S.

 The people who call Vienna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vienna residents report their race to be White, followed by Asian.
-Important ancestries of people in Vienna include German, Irish, English, Italian, and Scottish.
+Important ancestries of people in Vienna include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Vienna is English.
 Other important languages spoken here include Polish and Spanish.